btantlinger/wp-plugin-base/README.md

 ### 4. Configuration System

-The Plugin Base now includes a robust configuration system:
+The Plugin Base has a robust configuration system:
-- Loads configuration from multiple files in a specific order:
+- Loads configuration from the plugin.config.php file
-  - Framework default config
-  - Plugin-specific config
-  - Environment-specific config
 - Supports dot notation for accessing configuration values
 - Provides methods for getting, setting, and checking configuration values
 - Has specific methods for retrieving common configuration sections: